Test your flows

 Test Connection

-• Temporary connection: Allows for the manual addition of credentials for a temporary connection during the execution of a flow.
-The ability to do so is especially useful when testing against a service with differently scoped tokens.
+• Temporary connection: Manually add credentials for a temporary connection.
+This is useful when testing against a service with differently scoped tokens.

 Options and Inputs

-Any fields that are defined in the Options dialog or Inputs dialog or directly on a helper flow will appear and allow you to add test data.
+Displays any fields defined in the Options dialog, Inputs dialog, or directly in a helper flow that you can change with test data.

 Dynamic Fields

-Dynamic inputs are fields that are retrieved from a third-party service.
-They often include custom fields that are specific to a third-party account and are defined directly in that service.
-They are also used to change the list of inputs depending on a user’s choices when entering Options.
+Dynamic inputs are retrieved from a third-party service.
+They often include custom fields specific to a third-party account and are defined directly in that service.
+Dynamic inputs can also be used to change the list of inputs, depending on a user's choices when entering Options.

-When testing dynamic inputs, the test data should be in the following format where “field A” is the key/name of the field defined in the dynamic fields helper flow.
+When testing dynamic inputs, the test data should be in the following format, where field A is the key or name of the field defined in the dynamic field's helper flow:

 Copy